-Most reviewers tend to ignore the positive elements of an article yet they are important in diluting the general impression of the assignment.
+Most reviewers tend to ignore an article's positive elements yet are essential in diluting the assignment's general impression.

 b) Providing excessive background information.

 In most cases, the readers of an article review know what the article is about and have enough background information about the author.
-You may lose the attention of your readers if you write too much information about the author or the basic details of the article.
+You may lose your readers' attention if you write too much information about the author or the article's necessary details.

 c) Forgetting the main argument.

-Some people fail to write about the main argument in an article and end up focusing on providing a summary of the whole piece.
+Some people fail to write about the main argument in an article and focus on providing a summary of the whole piece.

 i.
 An introduction.